rupakm/TraceForge/README.md

 In contrast, TraceForge systematically explores all relevant message orderings to find such bugs; moreover, the specific schedules that lead to a bug are reproducible.

-TraceForge tests the function by wrappingthe execution to the `verify` function:
+TraceForge tests the function by wrapping the execution to the `verify` function:

 ```
 fn test_example() {